 I reached up, grabbed the end of the runner he'd worked loose, and gave it a hard yank.
 It made a loud peeling sound.
 Brutal winced.
-Percy yipped with pain and his eyes watered.
+Percy yipped with pain and began rubbing his lips.
+He tried to speak, realized he couldn't do it with a hand over his mouth, and lowered it.

-"Get me out of this nut-coat, you lugoon," he spat.
+'Get me out of this nut-coat, you lugoon,' he spat.

-"In a minute," I said.
+'In a minute,' I said.

-"Now!
+'Now!
 Now!
-Right n-"
+Right n - '

 I slapped his face.
-It was done before I'd even known I was going to do it . . . but of course I'd known it might come to that.
+It was done before I'd even known I was going to do it[] but of course I'd known it might come to that.
 Even back during the first talk about Percy that I'd had with Warden Moores, the one where Hal advised me to put Percy out for the Delacroix execution, I'd known it might come to that.
 A man's hand is like an animal that's only half-tame; mostly it's good, but sometimes it escapes and bites the first thing it sees.